lakshyaelite/lakshyaelite.github.io/_posts/2025-06-11-project-covid-tracker.md

 ---

-**Stay safe and keep coding! 🇮🇳**
+**Stay safe and keep coding! :india:**

 ---

 Feel free to comment or share your version of the tracker!